jorgesanabria/SeparatingAxisCollision/README.md

-# SeparatingAxisCollision.MonoGame
+# SeparatingAxisCollision
 ## simple SAT-based collision detection and response library for .NET

 You will need Visual Studio 2017 with C# installed to open and compile the projects.
-All projects have their MonoGame-based dependencies linked to NuGet packages, so you should be able to build the project and run any one of the samples from the get-go.
+The CollisionTester app has its MonoGame dependency linked via NuGet, so with an IDE you should be able to build and run from the get-go.

 ## Updates